-Therefore, while the WIS 23 Build Alternatives are projected to produce more VMT, it represents a small proportion of the overall VMT for Sheboygan County (1.88 percent for the No-Build, 1.92 percent for the Passing Lane, 2.12 percent for the Hybrid, and 2.52 percent for the 4-lane On-alignment Alternatives)39.
+Therefore, while the WIS 23 build alternatives and improvements associated with corridor preservation, if implemented, are projected to produce more VMT, it represents a small proportion of the overall VMT for Sheboygan County (1.88 percent for the No-Build Alternative, 1.92 percent for the Passing Lane Alternative, 2.12 percent for the Hybrid Alternative, and 2.52 percent for the 4-lane On-alignment Alternative).
 The conformity analysis indicates the Sheboygan Area Transportation Plan is consistent with the approved motor vehicle emissions budgets for Air Quality even with the expansion of WIS 23 to four lanes.